famsf/4d-mysqldump/README.md

 Compile/enable PDO_4D
 -----------------------------------------
-Tested on Linux Mint and Ubuntu 12.04LTS
+Tested on Linux Mint with PHP 5.4.6 and Ubuntu 12.04LTS with PHP 5.3.10

     # Install dependencies (You may need more)
     sudo apt-get install php5-dev